zfdeng16/Recommender-Systems/README.md

 ID: 2020223040013 <br/>
 Name: 邓梓烽

+> &#8195;Oh! **Github does not allow us to upload "BIG" files over 25MB**, and I have not figure out a systematic way to solve this problem.
+(There must be a way to work it out, since we are now in **BIG DATA ERA** literaly!!!) <br/>
+> &#8195;Hence, this time, I upload the core codes only.
+To reproduce my results, follow "**3.
+How to reproduce the results**" at the bottom.

 ## 1. Abstract

 &#8195;This is my second article-reproducing homework.
 However, I must confess that I have not fully figured out the mechanism of this whole program (or, a *clear* and *thorough* understanding of the *heart* of this article (eg. GAN)), and thus, all I can do is fetching the [source program](https://github.com/changfengsun/LARA) provided by the authors of this article and try it out. <br/>